 Child Care.
-The university has made arrangements with a private child care facility.
+The University has made arrangements with a private child care facility.
 U. T. Permian Basin will subsidize one-half of the cost for child care.
-Interested students must contact the PASS office in order to qualify if they do not sign up at registration.
+Interested students must contact PASS in order to qualify if they do not sign up at registration.
 Hours for which students qualify is dependent on the number of hours in which they are enrolled.